Skip to main content

 ₹10 Lakh to ₹20 Lakh Annual Income

-This is the range where the comparison is closest.
-Run the actual calculation on both regimes with your deductions.
-Common scenario: an employee with ₹1.5L in 80C, ₹50,000 in 80CCD(1B) (NPS), and HRA exemption of ₹1.5L would save meaningful tax in the old regime.
-But an employee with only EPF as their 80C contribution and no other deductions will likely pay less tax under the new regime.
+This is where the comparison is closest and the calculation matters most.
+An employee with ₹1.5L in 80C, ₹50,000 in NPS under 80CCD(1B), and ₹1.5L HRA exemption may save meaningful tax in the old regime.
+But an employee with only EPF contributions and no other deductions will likely pay less tax under the new regime.
+Run the actual numbers.

 Above ₹20 Lakh Annual Income

-Tax rates under the new regime are still capped at 30% marginal rate for income above ₹15 lakh [VERIFY].
-For high earners with significant deductions — home loan interest under 24(b), large 80C investments, 80CCD(1B) NPS contributions, 80D health insurance — the old regime can save ₹60,000–₹1,50,000+ per year.
-But it requires actually making those investments and maintaining documentation.
+For high earners with genuine deductions — home loan interest under 24(b), full 80C investments, 80CCD(1B) NPS contributions, 80D health insurance — the old regime can save ₹60,000–₹1,50,000+ per year [VERIFY: tax rates above ₹20L under new regime for FY 2026-27].
+But the savings only materialize if you’re actually making those investments and maintaining the documentation to claim them.

 Frequently Asked Questions